iftimohammed2k2/iftisphp-journey/README.md

-# 🚀 IFTI's PHO Journey — From PHP Basics to Yii2 Mastery
+# 🚀 IFTI's PHP Journey — From PHP Basics to Yii2 Mastery

 Welcome to **`iftisphp-journey`** – my step-by-step journey into web development using **PHP** and the **Yii2 Framework**.